best hikes in banff

 This is considered one of the family-friendly and best hikes in Banff, where you have to hike on a metal walkway, with a round trip of almost 2.5 km.

-It is recommended to continue hiking to the Inkpots and get to admire the beautiful five mineral natural springs bubbling and surrounded by the mountains on a plain of meadows.
+It is recommended to continue hiking to the Inkpots and admire the beautiful five mineral natural springs bubbling and surrounded by the mountains on a plain of meadows.

 1.7.
 Cory Pass

-Cory Pass is one of the most challenging hikes in Banff and one needs to be strong and fit to hike the Cory Pass.
+Cory Pass is one of the most challenging hikes in Banff, and one needs to be strong and fit to hike it.
 Nevertheless, this hike comes on the list of best hikes in Banff.

-Edith mountain looks beautiful and offers promising views, making the difficult hike worthwhile.
-It is a 13 km hike and takes almost 4 to 7 hours to complete this demanding hike.
+Edith Mountain looks beautiful and offers promising views, making the difficult hike worthwhile.
+It is a 13 km hike and takes almost 5 to 7 hours to complete this demanding hike.

 1.8.
 Sentinel Pass and Larch Valley

-A magical wonderland just located at the right of Moraine Lake is covered with pretty lakes, Tamarack trees, and rock towers that name sentinels.
+A magical wonderland located to the right of Moraine Lake is covered with pretty lakes, Tamarack trees, and rock towers named sentinels.
 The hiking trail starts from Moraine Lake and is quiet.

 1.9.
 Lake Annette and Paradise Valley

-This is considered to be one of the best hikes in Banff because the hike is usually less crowded and is also comparatively easier than other hikes.
+This is considered one of the best hikes in Banff because the hike is usually less crowded and comparatively easier than other hikes.

-The view is stunning with cliffs surrounding Annette Lake along with towering mountains of Mount Temple and glaciers hanging.
+The view is stunning, with cliffs surrounding Annette Lake, towering mountains of Mount Temple, and glaciers hanging.

-The distance of the hike to the pristine lake from Paradise Creek is almost 12 kilometers whereas if you want to visit Paradise Valley as well, the distance can take up to 20 kilometers.
+The hike to the pristine lake from Paradise Creek is almost 12 kilometers, whereas the distance can take up to 20 kilometers if you want to visit Paradise Valley.

-If you are extra adventurous, continue to walk from Lake Annette for about an hour to see the Giant’s steps waterfalls.
+If extra adventurous, walk from Lake Annette for about an hour to see the Giant’s Steps waterfalls.

 1.10.
 Helen Lake

-The Helen Lake hike offers you the most beautiful and spectacular scenery of the lake, Bow Falls, and Crowfoot Glacier from the ridge.
-The hike is neither difficult nor easy covering a round trip distance of almost 12 kilometres.
+The Helen Lake hike offers the most beautiful and spectacular scenery of the lake, Bow Falls, and Crowfoot Glacier from the ridge.
+The hike is neither difficult nor easy, covering a round trip distance of almost 12 kilometers.

-On top of Helen Lake, is Cirque Peak which will take another hour to climb to the top.
+On top of Helen Lake is Cirque Peak, which will take another hour to climb.

-The gorgeous views 360-degree views of Mount Hector as well as the Helen Lake is worth the hike.
-The best part of this hike is that there is a never-ending line of picturesque views throughout the hike; undoubtedly one of the best hikes in Banff.
+The gorgeous 360-degree views of Mount Hector and Helen Lake are worth the hike.
+The best part of this hike is that there is a never-ending line of picturesque views.

 2. Takeaway

-Explore and experience the beauty of the best hikes in Banff National Park and you will want to come back again.
-Be respectful and do keep the hiking trails clean as this national park is well-kept and preserves its wide range of flora and fauna.
+Explore and experience the beauty of the best hikes in Banff National Park, and you will want to come back again.
+Be respectful and keep the hiking trails clean, as this national park is well-kept and preserves its wide range of flora and fauna.

 Make sure you are physically fit and healthy to complete the hiking trail.
 But, in the end, the stunning and jaw-dropping views make all the hikers happy and considerate.